ArjunaCluster/ArjunaUsers/intro/hello_world.md

+---
+title: Your First Job
+layout: default
+parent: Getting Started
+nav_order: 2
+---

 # Submitting Your First Job

 This tutorial will guide you through the process of submitting your first job on Arjuna.
 This tutorial assumes you've already done the following items

-1) Login to Arjuna via `ssh`
+1. Login to Arjuna via `ssh`
-2) Some familiarity with entering commands at a `bash` shell
+2. Some familiarity with entering commands at a `bash` shell
-3) Some familiarity with `vim` or another command line file editor
+3. Some familiarity with `vim` or another command line file editor

-Checkout [Intro to Linux] for some help with the above topics.

-[Intro to Linux]: linux.md
+If you haven't done the above, checkout the documentation under [Getting Started](./)
 ## Hello World

 For this example create a file called `~/hello_world.sh` with the following